-During the Quarter, about 2,500 soil samples were submitted for analysis by the ionic leach method at ALS Laboratories in Perth with results expected in November.
+During the Quarter, results for about 2,500 soil samples were received after analysis by the ionic leach method at ALS Laboratories in Perth.
 The samples were collected in 2015.
+An interpretation of the data is in progress.

-The 100% owned Mulga Tank gold and nickel project is located 200 km east of Kalgoorlie (Figure 9).
+The 100% owned Mulga Tank gold and nickel project is located 200 km east of Kalgoorlie (Figure 8).